tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 It is imperative that DNS clients require the IP addresses of both the Unencrypted Resolver and the Equivalent Encrypted Resolver to be present in the TLS certificate.

-If the Unencrypted Resolver's IP address is not verified, an attacker can craft an SVCB record that will send the client to a valid Encrypted Resolver that has no relationship with the Unencrypted Resolver.
+If either IP address is not verified, an attacker can craft an SVCB record that will send the client to a valid Encrypted Resolver that has no relationship with the Unencrypted Resolver.

-If the Encrypted Resolver's IP address is not verified, ...
-TODO:

 ### Encrypted Resolver SVCB Key Names {#encryption-types}